digidotcom/cc_ansic/private/Readme.txt

         Corrected rendering of XML entity characters contained in RCI configuration pages.
 [45364, 45365]

-        Corrected iDigi Manager Pro problems when RCI configuration input files
+        Corrected Device Manager problems when RCI configuration input files
         used a '0xhex' type or the keyword 'unit'.
 The corrected type value is now '0x_hex32' and the corrected keyword is now 'units'.
 [44959]

-        Corrected intermittent problem with idigi_file_system_close callback on the Linux platform when app_process_file_close() returns busy.
+        Corrected intermittent problem with Cloud_file_system_close callback on the Linux platform when app_process_file_close() returns busy.
 [44755]

     v1.2

-        Corrected all platforms to include handling for unrecognized iDigi Callback cases with an connector_callback_unrecognized return value.
+        Corrected all platforms to include handling for unrecognized Cloud Connector Callback cases with an connector_callback_unrecognized return value.
 This was missing in v1.1 and will allow v1.2 applications to port correctly to v1.3 and beyond.